+The Model 03300PS-430-601 system is configured as a two-quadrant highstability power supply system which is able to both supply and remove electrical energy from the superconducting magnet system.
 The Power Supply System was engineered to be compatible with most magnet systems.
-In the case of the Model 4Q12125PS-430, the system has been configured as a four-quadrant high-stability power supply system which is able to both supply and remove electrical energy from the superconducting magnet system.